Check Engine Light On But Car Runs Fine (10 Common Causes)

 Keep in mind that Gasoline Direct Injection (GDI) engines have a fuel pressure sensor instead of a regulator.

 So, if you have GDI engines, you should diagnose the fuel pressure sensor.
-You can read my guide on bad fuel pressure regulator symptoms to understand how fuel pressure regulator works and how it becomes bad.
+You can read my guide on bad fuel pressure regulator symptoms to understand how fuel pressure regulator works, how it becomes bad and how to test a bad fuel pressure regulator.

 We usually forget to replace the engine air filters.
 An air filter is an important part of an engine.
 It catches dust, dirt and debris before they enter the intake manifold.
 It also helps keep harmful particles out of the engine.